 “There are other worlds than these, Jon.”

-As I pick up speed, I watch him in the rearview.
+I pick up speed, watching his reflection in the rearview mirror.

 “There are other worlds than these!”
-He spins around, arms out, laughing loudly at the boundless sky.
+He spins around, arms out, laughing loudly at the cloudy sky.

 On the ride back home, the visions start up.
 Unlike before, I find them comforting.

 I see sweeping views of lush blue forest.
 Snakelike creatures with wings and fins, weaving in and out of a twilit ocean.
-Giant stone-people, plodding across a dried-up lakebed, rife with webs of dusty cracks.
+Giant stone-people, plodding across a dried-up lake, the dusty earth rife with cracks.
 Elves and pixies (Elves!
 Like in the movies!) relaxing inside a sylvan kingdom.

 I’m going to Dragon World.
 I can feel it in my bones.

-As I enter my apartment (catching a flash of a humanoid wolf-warrior) Gribbles runs up to me, wagging and panting.
-I head to the bathroom, peeling off my clothes and leaving them behind.
-When I enter the shower, more scenery plays out before me, engulfing my perception in magic and dream.
+As I enter my apartment, I catch a flash of a humanoid wolf-warrior.
+I head for the bathroom, peeling off clothes and leaving them behind.
+When I get in the shower, more scenery dances across the walls, engulfing my soul in magic and dream.

 I was never doomed to a sterile office.
 That was a lie, a fleeting nightmare.
-Now, as Dragon World blossoms across open doorways and panes of glass, I realize there is more to this life than I ever thought.
-A strange buzz is running through me—it starts in my belly but expands throughout, coloring my thoughts with a deep knowledge that all is right.
+Now, as Dragon World blooms across the shower pane glass, I realize there is more to this life than I ever thought possible.
+A strange buzz is running through me—it starts in my belly but expands throughout, blessing my thoughts with a gut-deep knowledge that all is right.